keptn/keptn.github.io/content/docs/0.5.0.beta/usecases/deployments-with-quality-gates/index.md

 <p>
 Please make sure you have followed the instructions for setting up [Dynatrace](../../monitoring/dynatrace).

 To set up the quality gates for the carts service, please navigate to the `examples/onboarding-carts` folder.
-This folder contains a file called `perfspec_dynatrace.json`.
-To set this file as a quality gate, upload it via the following command:
+This folder contains the files `service-indicators.yaml`, `service-objectives-with-dynatrace.yaml`, and `remediation.yaml`.
+To set the quality gates based on those files, upload it via the following command:

   ```console
   keptn add-resource --project=sockshop --service=carts --stage=staging --resource=service-indicators.yaml
   keptn add-resource --project=sockshop --service=carts --stage=staging --resource=service-objectives-with-dynatrace.yaml --resourceUri=service-objectives.yaml
   ```

-This will upload the content of `perfspec_dynatrace.json` to your config repository and store it as `perfspec.json`.
-Now, you have quality gates in place, which will check whether the average response time of the service is under 1&nbsp;second.
 </p>
 </details>